mrmagooey/redux-simple-models/readme.md

     const store = createStore(topLevelReducer);

-### Creating instances
+### Creating model instances

-We can add models to the store using `actions.create` and telling it the name of the model each time:
+We can add instances to the store using `actions.create` and telling it the name of the model each time:

     const modelInstance = { hello: 'world', example: true };
-    const storeAction = actions.create('my model', true)(modelInstance);
+    const storeAction = actions.create('myModel', true)(modelInstance);
     store.dispatch(storeAction);

 But, for convenience, we create a customised `create` function for our model: